python/cpython/Doc/library/netrc.rst

 .. note::

    Passwords are limited to a subset of the ASCII character set.
-All ASCII punctuation is allowed in passwords, however, note that whitespace and non-printable characters are not allowed in passwords.
+All ASCII punctuation is allowed in passwords, however, note that :term:`whitespace` and non-printable characters are not allowed in passwords.
 This is a limitation of the way the .netrc file is parsed and may be removed in the future.